samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 You will find here:

 This is based on a system controlled by relays connected to the Raspberry Pi and an additional electrical power system to control motors.

 These motors are working as heat extractors (extractors/fans) and will be controlled regarding the data from sensors and references set by the user in the dashboard.

-There are four extractors connected to the pins 29,31,33 and 36 of the Raspberry Pi.
+There are four extractors (in our project) connected to pins 29,31,33 and 36 of the Raspberry Pi.
 We called them:

-Fan left 1 (fl1), Fan left 2 (fl2), Fan right 1 (fr1), Fan right 2 (fr2)
+Fan left 1 (fl1), Fan left 2 (fl2), Fan right 1 (fr1), Fan right 2 (fr2).

-Users can set the reference values for temperature control fref1 = Temperature during the day, fref2 = Temperature to step change and prevent high gradient rate, fref3 = Temperature during the night
+Users can set the reference values for temperature control fref1 = Temperature during the day.

+fref2 = Temperature to step change and prevent high gradient rate.

+fref3 = Temperature during the night.

 The day and night limits were created to control the temperature in parameters near real behavior.
 This means that normally, there are higher temperatures during the day than at night.
 So, this affects the plants and for that reason, the programming includes the possibility for the user can set the reference temperatures to be controlled automatically in these periods daily.

 Note to:

-Between fTime2 and fTime 3 is the day.

-Between fTime4 and fTime1 is night.

-Between fTime1 and fTime2 & fTime3 and fTime4 are the steps, where the temperature should be set in a middle point to not apply high changes directly to the plants.
+Between fTime2 and fTime 3 is the day; Between fTime4 and fTime1 is night; Between fTime1 and fTime2 & fTime3 and fTime4 are the steps, where the temperature should be set in a middle point to not apply high changes directly to the plants.

 The heat extractors will be turned on if the temperature is 1°C above reference (tref) in that period otherwise will be turned off.

-Users can also select in the dashboard if every extractor works with every tref  (day, night, step) then, the control action will use or not that specific extractor to increase the temperature.
+Users can also select in the dashboard if every extractor works with every tref  (day, night, step) then, the control action will use or not that specific extractor to increase or decrease the temperature.

-Users can also select in the dashboard if every extractor works with every tref  (day, night, step) then, the control action will use or not that specific extractor to decrease the temperature

-Remember that fref1 is the temperature during the day the day and nights limits can be changed in the "fTime&fRef limits control" node
+Remember that fref1 is the temperature during the day the day and night limits can be changed in the "fTime&fRef limits control" node.

 The Cooling (irrigation) flow is based on a system controlled by electro-valves which control the flow of water to irrigate the soil or the plants inside the greenhouse.

-The control is connected to the pin35 in the Raspberry Pi.
+The irrigation/cooling control is connected to the pin35 in the Raspberry Pi.
 However, you can change it as well as you need.

 - Database

+You will find here:

 These flows are for storing in the database.

 Note that data will be stored every ten minutes.
 You can change this in the "Store interval" node.